-When you're looking for a new mattress, the main aspect that you want it to deliver on is how well it can support you.
-Without this, you'll never be able to get a good night's sleep!
-Which? takes into consideration how well the mattress supports you back in the sleeping position that you usually sleep in, the stability of the mattress, breathability and whether the mattress restricts easy movements.
+When you're looking for a new mattress, the central aspect you want it to deliver on is how well it can support you.
+With this, you'll be able to get a good night's sleep!
+Which? considers how well the mattress supports you back in the sleeping position that you usually sleep in, the mattress's stability, breathability and whether the bed restricts easy movements.
 Therefore, this looks at the edge support, temperature regulation and pressure relief of every mattress they test.
-Scoring the mattress on all of these performance parameters makes up 55% of the mattress' total score.
+Scoring the mattress on all these performance parameters makes up 55% of the mattress's total score.

 Ease of use

 Lastly, for the remaining 5% of the mattress score, Which? explore how easy it is to look after the mattress.
-We should regularly rotate our mattresses to keep them in good condition, and for double-sided mattresses, we should also flip them often.
-In order to do this, you don't want the mattress to be without handles or too heavy.
+We should regularly rotate our mattresses to keep them in good condition.
+For double-sided mattresses, we should also flip them often.
+To do this, you want the bed to have handles and be lighter.
 Therefore, Which? accounts this into their scoring, albeit at a much less significant level than other components.